 Making sure the challenge is very doable and they can get to the hidden food rewards quickly is key to modifying their behaviour and expectations during puzzling.

 Check all your equipment for this challenge carefully and make sure to remove tape, staples, other fastners, small pieces and plastic pieces.
-With bottles, remove the lid and plastic ring before giving to your pet.
+With bottles, remove the lid, labels and plastic ring before giving to your pet.
 Play safe!